RNComponents/rn-htmlview/README.md

 rn-htmlview
 ---

-> This is custom fork of [react-native-htmlview](https://github.com/jsdf/react-native-htmlview)
+> This is a custom fork of [react-native-htmlview](https://github.com/jsdf/react-native-htmlview)

-A component which takes HTML content and renders it as native views, with customisable style and handling of links, etc.
+A component which takes HTML content and renders it as native views, with customizable style and handling of links, etc.

 ### Usage